 - Internationality and background – using internationality and cultural diversity as a strength

-- Sexual orientation – all sexual orientations and identities are respected
+- Sexual orientation – sexual orientation and identity are respected

 People with disabilities